-- Take pain medication as directed by your doctor.
+- Take your pain medicine as prescribed by your doctor.

 Food and Drug Interactions

 There are no known interactions of filgrastim with food.
 This drug may interact with other medication.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
+Tell your doctor and pharmacist about all of the medication and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
 The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s help.

 When to Call the Doctor